Model-Based Diffusion Sampling for Predictive Control in Offline Decision Making: Method

 \subsection{Alternating Diffusion Sampling}

-To generate trajectories, we employ an alternating diffusion sampling scheme (Algorithm~\ref{alg:alt-guided}) that decomposes denoising into two complementary updates: one enforcing dynamics feasibility and the other promoting task alignment.
-Starting from Gaussian noise over states and actions, each reverse step first applies the dynamics model to refine states conditioned on the current actions, projecting them toward the manifold of feasible transitions, followed by the planner, which jointly denoises states and actions to restore task structure and dataset consistency.
+To generate trajectories, we employ an alternating diffusion sampling scheme (Alg.~\ref{alg:alt-guided}) that decomposes denoising into two complementary updates: one enforcing dynamics feasibility and the other promoting task alignment.
+Starting from Gaussian noise, each reverse step first applies the dynamics model to refine states conditioned on the current actions, projecting them toward the manifold of feasible transitions, followed by the planner, which jointly denoises states and actions to restore task structure and dataset consistency.

-\looseness=-1 Classifier-free guidance is applied in both steps, blending conditional and unconditional predictions to control the strength of task conditioning.
-During the reverse process, the planner pushes samples toward high-reward, task-aligned regions, while the dynamics model counteracts drift and enforces feasibility.
-The alternating composition thus functions like a dialogue: the planner expands trajectories toward task objectives, and the dynamics model regularizes them to respect system transitions.
+Classifier-free guidance is applied in both steps, to encourage task conditioning.
+During the reverse process, the planner pushes samples toward task-aligned regions, while the dynamics model counteracts drift and enforces feasibility.
+The alternating composition thus functions like a dialogue: the planner expands trajectories toward task objectives, and the dynamics model regularizes them to system transitions.